oraxen/documentation/addons/customblockexpansion.md

   Pack:
     generate_model: true
     parent_model: item/generated   # This is used for the item when held in hand
+    textures:
-    texture: block/oak_door        # The texture to use for the item in hand
+      - block/oak_door        # The texture to use for the item in hand
   Mechanics:
     custom_door:
       custom_variation: 1          # 1-4 are available